Dobatymo/data-algos/algorithms.md

 ## Johnson's algorithm
 - paper: 'Efficient Algorithms for Shortest Paths in Sparse Networks' (1977) <https://doi.org/10.1145/321992.321993>
 - https://en.wikipedia.org/wiki/Johnson%27s_algorithm
-- solves 'All-pairs shortest paths problem' for real-valued weights in a directed graph in O(v^2 log v + v*e) where v and e are the number of vertices and edges
+- solves: 'All-pairs shortest paths problem' for real-valued weights in a directed graph in O(v^2 log v + v*e) where v and e are the number of vertices and edges
 - implemented in: 'Python scipy.sparse.csgraph.shortest_path(method='J')', 'C++ boost::graph::johnson_all_pairs_shortest_paths'
 - combination of 'Bellman–Ford' and 'Dijkstra's algorithm'
 - is faster than 'Floyd–Warshall algorithm' for sparse graphs